galyona/galyona.github.io/index.md

 ### About

-I am a Research Scientist at [Google Research Tel Aviv](https://research.google/locations/israel/){:target="_blank"}, where I work on making large language models more robust, factual and trustworthy.
+Hi!
+My name is Gal Yona.
+I am currently a Research Scientist at [Google Research Tel Aviv](https://research.google/locations/israel/){:target="_blank"}, where I work on making large language models more robust, factual and trustworthy.
 Before Google, I completed a PhD in Computer Science at the [Weizmann Institute of Science](https://weizmann.ac.il){:target="_blank"}, under the supervision of [Guy Rothblum](https://guyrothblum.wordpress.com/){:target="_blank"}, where I focused on formalizing fairness & non-discrimination in machine learning algorithms.

 ### Contact